dobbyssockk/dobbyssockk.github.io/README.md

 To run this portfolio locally:

 1. Clone the repository using `git clone https://github.com/dobbyssockk/dobbyssockk.github.io.git`.
-2. Navigate to the project directory with the command `cd portfolio`.
+2. Navigate to the project directory with the command `cd dobbyssockk.github.io`.
 3. Install dependencies: `npm install`
 4. Start the development server: `gulp`